santiago-mooser/yubikey-provisioning-scripts/README.md

      -v, --version        prints out the version number.
 ```

+This script will help you run all of the other helper scripts in the right order and with the right flags to create a new private key, subkeys, reset the openPGP applet of the connected yubikey and upload the subkeys to the yubikey.

 **WARNING**
-Your public key will be uploaded to openPGP's server!
-Please disable this if this is not what you want.
+The script will also upload your public key to openPGP's public key server!
+Please disable this in the script if this is not what you want.
 **WARNING**

 To understand how the scripts work, I recommend reading through the various scripts found in the [helper scripts folder](./helper_scripts/).
-All of the code is commented so if you're familiar with Shell code it shouldn't be too hard to read.
+All of the code is commented so if you're familiar with Shell scripts, it shouldn't be too hard to understand what they all do.

 ## Individual scripts